Dept. of Epidemiology & Health Services Research

 Epidemiology; Behavioral Medicine; Behavior Genetics; Anxiety/Mood Disorders; Addictions; Psychometrics; Survey Research; Disasters; Veterans Health

-Dr. Boscarino is an epidemiologist and social psychologist who is currently conducting research in the areas of chronic liver disease epidemiology, post-traumatic stress disorder (PTSD), addictions, and behavioral genetics.
-He was recently funded by NIH to develop the next generation of PTSD prediction tools and is currently using these with genetic data to identify new PTSD interventions.
-In 2015, he is was awarded a US Department of Defense (DoD) grant to investigate the health consequences of warzone deployment among current veterans.
-Dr. Boscarino is also a PI for the Naloxone Outcome Study funded by private industry and the site PI for the Chronic Hepatitis Cohort Study (CHeCS), funded by the CDC Foundation.
-He is also currently the site PI for the Addiction Research Network (ARN) funded by NIDA and site the PI for the Chronic Opioid Pilot Study, funded by the FDA.
-Dr. Boscarino holds appointments at Mount Sinai School of Medicine (Pediatrics and Internal Medicine) and at Temple University (Psychiatry).
-In 2004, he was awarded a Lifetime Membership in Vietnam Veterans of America (VVA) for his PTSD work.
-In 2009, he was elected to Fellow Status by the American Psychological Association and in 2010 he was given a Lifetime Achievement Award by the International Society of Traumatic Stress Studies.
-He is a member of the Society of Biological Psychiatry, American College of Epidemiology, and is Senior Editor for the International Journal of Emergency Mental Health.
-In 2011, he was appointed to committee membership on the National Academy of Sciences' SHAD-II Study, which is studying the long-term health impact of chemical and biological weapons exposure among US military personnel during the cold war.
+Dr. Boscarino is a epidemiologist and social psychologist who is conducting research on liver disease epidemiology, post-traumatic stress disorder, addictions, and in behavioral genetics.
+In 2015, he is was awarded a US Department of Defense grant to investigate the health consequences of warzone deployments among Vietnam, Gulf War, and recent Global War on Terror (GWT) veterans.
+Dr. Boscarino is also the PI for the Naloxone Outcome Study funded by private industry and site PI for the Chronic Hepatitis Cohort Study-II (CHeCS-II), funded by the CDC.
+He is also site PI for a chronic hepatitis study examining the impact of direct-acting anti-viral (DAA) drugs on treatment outcomes funded by Gilead Sciences and site PI for the liver fibrosis study funded by Intercept Pharmaceuticals.
+He is also currently the site PI for the Addiction Research Network (ARN) study funded by NIDA and site PI for a Phase-IV post-marketing study of opoid misuse funded by FDA, as well as site PI for the CTN study funded by NIDA.
+Dr. Boscarino holds appointments at Mount Sinai School of Medicine (Internal Medicine and Pediatrics) and Temple University (Psychiatry).
+In 2009, he was elected to Fellow Status by the American Psychological Association (APA) and in 2010 he was given a Lifetime Achievement Award by the International Society of Traumatic Stress.
+In addition to APA, he is also a member of the Society of Biological Psychiatry, American College of Epidemiology, and is an Editor for the International Journal of Emergency Mental Health.
+From 2011-2016, he was appointed to committee membership on the National Academy of Sciences' SHAD-II Study, which investigated the long-term impact of chemical and biological weapons exposure among US military personnel during the cold war.
 In 2014, he was nominated for the Charles Shepard Science Award by the CDC for his chronic hepatitis research.

 Boscarino JA, Lu M, Moorman AC, Gordon SC, Rupp LB, Spradling PR, Teshale EH, Schmidt MA, Vijayadeva V, Holmberg SD.
 (2015, Mar).
 Predictors of poor mental and physical health status among patients with chronic hepatitis C infection: The chronic hepatitis cohort study (CHeCS).
 Hepatology , 61(3):802-11.